The Tell-Tale Heart: Publication history

+Poe wrote the short story in Philadelphia, where he resided at various locations from 1838 to 1844.

 "The Tell-Tale Heart" was first published in January 1843 in the inaugural issue of The Pioneer: A Literary and Critical Magazine, a short-lived Boston magazine edited by James Russell Lowell and Robert Carter who were listed as the "proprietors" on the front cover.
 The magazine was published in Boston by Leland and Whiting and in Philadelphia by Drew and Scammell.